-During 2011, Habitat entered into a promissory note agreement with HFHI under which it could borrow up to \$22,500.
-This promissory note agreement was entered into as part of the Self-Help Homeownership Opportunity Program ("SHOP") affiliate sub-grant agreement in which, through HFHI, Habitat was awarded \$90,000 to be used to pay eligible expenses with respect to land acquisition and infrastructure improvements, with

-25% of the award due to HFHI.
-As of June 30, 2017, the total amount due to HFHI was \$383, and is recorded as a note payable - related party on the statement of financial position.
-This promissory note is non-interest bearing with the total principal to be paid in full before January 1, 2018.
+During 2017, Habitat entered into a promissory note agreement with HFHI under which it could borrow up to \$15,875.
+This promissory note agreement was entered into as part of the Self-Help Homeownership Opportunity Program ("SHOP") affiliate sub-grant agreement in which, through HFHI, Habitat was awarded \$63,500 to be used to pay eligible expenses with respect to land acquisition and infrastructure improvements, with 25% of the award due to HFHI.
+As of June 30, 2018, the total amount due to HFHI was \$15,875, and is recorded as a note payable - related party on the statement of financial position.
+This promissory note is non-interest bearing with the total principal to be paid in full before January 1, 2024.
+Principal payments do not begin until January 1, 2020.